stonepros/stone/doc/rados/configuration/mclock-config-ref.rst

 The steps below use the default shards and detail the steps used to determine the correct bluestore throttle values (optional).

 #.
-Bring up your Ceph cluster and login to the Ceph node hosting the OSDs that
+Bring up your Stone cluster and login to the Stone node hosting the OSDs that
    you wish to benchmark.
 #.
 Run a simple 4KiB random write workload on an OSD using the following
    commands: